subos2008/aws-scalable-webhook/README.md

 # SQS Webhook Buffer

+With tests for deployed code and GroupID to ensure sequential processing where needed.

 ## Intro

 This is an implementation of the Webhook Buffer pattern - see the end of this README for the original docs this repo was forked from which detail the pattern.